zer0sh0t/config_files/README.md

-install the ubuntu mono font from `UbuntuMono-R.tff`
+install the ubuntu mono font from `UbuntuMono-R.ttf`

 to install the config files: